NEW YEAR'S CONCERT 2021 / NEUJAHRSKONZERT 2021

 Not only is it possible to recreate a physical and true to life rendering of an acoustic space and to place and move a sound source within three-dimensional space but also to overcome the limits of our physical world and create a virtual acoustic situation that is impossible to recreate in real life.

-Today we will experience a concert played in a non determined space, over many, many places and playing different sounds from different times and from many geographical sources.
+Today we experience a concert played in a non determined space, over many, many places and playing different sounds from different times and from many geographical sources.